M-A-19/rekog-photo-anonymiser/README.md

 ## Rekog Photo Anonymiser
 Photo facial anonymiser using AWS Rekognition. to identify and obscure faces within a photograph.

-## Intention
+## Purpose
-I had the intent to detect faces in a photo using my existing knowledge of Keras/tensorflow Then I discovered that AWS provides this as a service called Rekognition.
+I had the intent to detect faces in a photo using my existing knowledge of Keras/tensorflow Then I discovered that AWS provides this as a service in Rekognition.

 This project provides a Lambda function to query Rekognition and use the results to obscure the photo data in the identified regions.